The Perpetrators: History

-Currently they are J "Howik" Nowicki (guitar, vocals), Ken "KMac" McMahon (drums, vocals) and John "Josco" Scoles (bass, vocals).
+Currently they are J "Howik" Nowicki (guitar, vocals), Ken "KMac" McMahon (drums, vocals), and John "Josco" Scoles (bass, vocals).
 Their best known songs include "Six Pack" and "She Lets Me Know".
-Past members include Ryan Menard, Scotty Hills, Chris "MAMA" Bauer, Chris Carmichael and Chris Saywell (also of the D.Rangers).
+Past members include Ryan Menard, Scotty Hills, Chris "MAMA" Bauer, Chris Carmichael, and Chris Saywell (also of the D.Rangers).

 They have played back up for Hubert Sumlin, Louisiana Red, Paul "Wine" Jones, Downchild Blues Band, George "Wild Child" Butler, Jim Byrnes, Kenny Brown, and Cedric Burnside, as well as recording with Juno winners Sue Foley and Big Dave McLean.

 The band was a 2006 Western Canadian Music Award recipient for Outstanding Blues Album.
-The Perpetrators have also been nominated for a Juno and for Electric Act of the Year at the Toronto Blues Society's Ninth Annual Maple Blues Awards.
+The Perpetrators have also been nominated for a Juno Award and for Electric Act of the Year at the Toronto Blues Society's Ninth Annual Maple Blues Awards.

-On January 25, 2007, The Perpetrators released a new single on Winnipeg radio stations titled "You're Gonna Kill Me" for their new album titled Tow Truck.
-The album was released in April 2007 and was nominated for two 2008 Western Canadian Music Awards - best blues and best independent recordings.
+In January 2007, The Perpetrators released a new single on Winnipeg radio stations titled "You're Gonna Kill Me", from their album Tow Truck.
+The album was released in April 2007 and was nominated for two 2008 Western Canadian Music Awards–best blues and best independent recordings.
+Winnipeg Free Press music reviewer Rob Williams named Tow Truck his favorite local album of the year.
 In the fall of 2008, their fourth album, recorded live at their home base, the High & Lonesome Club, was released just before they undertook their fourth European tour, with Scotty Hills behind the drumkit.

-Nowicki currently performs regularly with Romi Mayes.
+Nowicki performs regularly with Romi Mayes.
 McMahon and Menard perform with a variety of acts.
-The Perpetrators continue to play shows in and around Winnipeg, Manitoba, Canada and occasionally tour as the members' schedules permit.
+The Perpetrators play shows in and around Winnipeg, Manitoba, Canada and occasionally tour.